mulcmu/esphome-levoit-core300s/README.md

 - Set fan Mode, Manual, Sleep, Auto
 - Set fan speed for manual mode
 - PM2.5 sensor feedback
-- Filter life remaining
+- Filter life remaining.
 - No Timer/Schedule support (implement in HA instead of on device)

 #### TODO:

-- Figure out filter percentage and PM2.5 value
+- Figure out PM2.5 values
 - See if `01 E4 A5` can b be used to turn filter light on/off by ESP
 - PM2.5 sensor is reading super low.
 Other 3 units consistent 0 to 3 ug/m3.
 Burning plastic / vacuum filter triggered spike.
 - Code custom UART esphome interface.